Support Organizational Innovation With the Innovation Equation

 We’ve heard the cautionary tales.
 Blockbuster missed the opportunity to innovate around streaming video rentals and lost their once-cornered market to Netflix.
 Kodak, the former leader in the film industry, filed for bankruptcy in 2012 because it struggled to adapt to the world of digital photography — a technology that it invented.

-And more recently, in the midst of the coronavirus pandemic, swaths of industries from restaurants to retail were crippled by social distancing rules that rendered existing business models temporarily obsolete.
+And more recently, in the midst of the COVID pandemic, swaths of industries were crippled as they found existing business models disrupted — some temporarily, and others permanently obsolete.
 Hanging on required companies to reinvent their offerings.
-Those who were already struggling, especially if because of a failure to adapt to changing customer preferences, found it was just too late to begin organizational innovation.
+Those who were already struggling, especially if because of a failure to adapt to changing customer preferences, found it was too late to begin focusing on organizational innovation.

 Experts note the following organizational innovation trends:

-• Organizational innovation is one of the top 10 trends affecting business and leadership.
+- Organizational innovation is regularly cited as one of the top 10 trends affecting business and leadership.

-• Creativity and innovation are essential requirements for organizational success.
+- Creativity and innovation are generally seen as essential requirements for organizational success.

 How Companies Can Foster Organizational Innovation

-Our research white paper summarizes findings from our survey, which revealed the following 5 key differences separating organizations that are effective at innovation from those that are not.
+Our research paper on organizational innovation roadblocks summarizes findings from our survey, which revealed the following 5 key differences separating organizations that are effective at innovation from those that are not.

 1. Leaders encourage innovation.

 Nearly a third of people surveyed from ineffective organizations selected “leaders don’t encourage innovation” as one of their 3 main roadblocks, compared to only 9% from effective organizations.
-By definition, innovation is strange and different, and without the risk tolerance to experiment, prototype, and pilot new concepts, leaders’ actions speak louder than any hollow words of encouragement.
+By definition, innovation is strange and different, and without the risk tolerance and psychological safety at work to experiment, prototype, and pilot new concepts, leaders’ actions speak louder than any hollow words of encouragement.

-Organizational Innovation Leadership Tip: Rather than using innovation as a buzzword, demonstrate behaviors that actively encourage innovation.
-(As a leader, be sure you know how to encourage innovation, not unintentionally sabotage it, and understand how to foster an innovative mindset at your organization.)
+- Organizational innovation leadership tip: Rather than using innovation as merely a buzzword, demonstrate behaviors that actively encourage innovation.
+(Be sure leaders know how to encourage innovation, not unintentionally sabotage it, and understand how to foster innovative mindsets.)

 2. The culture fosters innovation.